 You know those fancy popups that appear in the bottom corner of your computer screen?
 Those are called toast notifications.
 Have you ever wondered if there’s a way to create your own customized toast notification?
-Perhaps you have a long-running script that you want a notification for upon completion.
+Perhaps you wrote a script that you want a notification for upon completion.
 Do your users forget to reboot their machines, and you want to send them a reminder?
 Fret not, my friend — there is hope.

 BurntToast PowerShell module